doombubbles/bg3-mods/README.md

 **Daredevil Gloves** - Now give +2 to Melee Spell Attack Rolls (still +1 to Ranged)

-**Gloves of Battlemage's Power** - This item is nonfunctional in the base game, so its effect is now: Whenever you deal spell damage to an enemy within 1.5m / 5ft, gain Arcane Acuity for 2 turns.
-Arcane Acuity also applies its bonus to weapon attack rolls.
+**Gloves of Battlemage's Power** - This item is nonfunctional in the base game, so its effect is now: Whenever you deal damage to an enemy within 1.5m / 5ft, gain Arcane Acuity for 2 turns.

 **Ring of Elemental Infusion** - Different Elemental Infusions on your weapon can now stack together

+**Boots of Psionic Movement** - Now also work with Partial Ilithid Fly

 ### Markoheshkir